-That's why, for example, we use a specific shade of green – and a lot of it.
+That's why we work hard on our tone of voice to make sure we always explain insurance as simply as possible.
+We also use a specific shade of green – and a lot of it.

-Your branding should convey what you want people to know about your business.
+Your branding should convey what you want people to know about you.
 For example, your company might be fun, modern, or caring.
 That means inconsistent branding not only looks aesthetically dodgy, it sends your clients mixed messages about your business.

 This isn't just a sly attempt to try to plug insurance, honest.
 But clearly it's a subject we're going to have an opinion on.

-Coupled with the fact startups are often financially fragile, shelling out to resolve a claim could be disastrous.
-Setting up the right insurance as soon as you're in business will limit your exposure to damaging claims.
+Coupled with high claim rates and the fact that startups are often financially fragile, shelling out to resolve a claim could be disastrous.
+Setting up the right startup insurance as soon as you're in business will limit your exposure to damaging claims.

 3. Neglecting tax laws